Suggest a Songfact / Artistfact

 This is about the riots that ensued after the Rodney King trial in Los Angeles, California.
-King was a black motorist who was beaten by 4 white police officers after they pulled him over.
+King was a black motorist who was beaten by four white police officers after they pulled him over.
 The incident was videotaped by someone who lived nearby and became a huge news story, dealing with issues of police brutality and race.
-The case went to trial in suburban Los Angeles where the all-white jury acquitted the officers.
-Just hours after the verdict, riots broke out in the black sections of the city, prompting King's famous remark: "Can't we all just get along?"
+The case went to trial in suburban Los Angeles, where the all-white jury acquitted the officers.
+Just hours after the verdict on April 29, 1992, riots broke out in the black sections of the city, prompting King's famous remark: "Can't we all just get along?"

 This contains samples of actual LAPD radio communications.

 Miami is the first city mentioned in a long list of American cities where riots occurred.
 In the Doors song "Peace Frog

 ," Jim Morrison did something similar when he named cities where the band ran into trouble with the law, including Miami.